 Cameron County reports 2 coronavirus-related deaths

-A man from Brownsville and a woman from Brownsville died as a result of the virus, according to a news release from Cameron County.
+A woman from Brownsville and a woman from Harlingen died as a result of the virus, according to a news release from Cameron County.

-Cameron County also reported that 53 people tested positive for COVID-19, bringing the total number of confirmed cases to 23,871.
+Cameron County also reported that 35 people had tested positive for the virus, bringing the total number of confirmed cases to 23,906.

 More News